-But Orlando in spring is almost always wonderfully warm, and I love staying at Disney’s Port Orleans Riverside with its oak trees and palm trees and waterway to Disney Springs.
+But Orlando in spring is almost always wonderfully warm, and I love staying at Disney’s Port Orleans Riverside with its oak trees and palm trees and waterway to Disney Springs (formerly Downtown Disney).
 It feels awesome after a long Indiana winter :).

 5. Hollywood, Florida